posos-tech/rd-technical-test/README.md

 The `api` rule has to take the exported model from the `train` rule and start a microservice as a container defined in an `api.Dockerfile` image.

-Once the microservice has been started, you should be abble to request it using the following command:
+Once the microservice has been started, you should be able to request it using the following command:
 ```bash
 curl -G "http://localhost:4002/posology" --data-urlencode "query=1 comprimé matin midi et soir" | jq
 ```